 Different door styles will require a different application technique.

-Shaker style and raised panel doors/drawers need a brush and roller to apply paint, flat slab style doors can be done with a roller.
-Get a two-inch brush and work the paint into edges.
+- Shaker style and raised panel doors/drawers need a brush and roller to apply paint Get a two-inch brush and work the paint into edges.
 Apply a light coat.
-Use a mini foam roller for the flat surfaces and blend with a brush.
+The best paint roller for this is a mini foam roller for the flat surfaces and blend with a brush.

 Typically, kitchen cabinets only have the front and edges painted.
 But, if you want to paint all sides and areas, prepare and paint as usual.

 When your doors are completely dry (add an hour or two to the manufacturer’s instruction just to make sure) put the hinges back on and hang.

 Finally, add your handles to complete your new fantastic-looking kitchen.

 What About Painting Laminate Kitchen Cabinets?